O bag: Products

 O Bag developed the O clock in 2010, a watch with a silicone strap and interchangeable faces.
-The original face of the watch, now called 'O clock Classic' consisted of a plain white face without numbers.
-The face can be removed from the strap allowing the colour of the strap or face to be changed.
+The original face of the watch, now called 'O clock Classic', consisted of a plain white face without numbers.
+The face can be removed from the strap allowing the color of the strap or face to be changed.
 There were originally 15 straps but this has grown to 29 which are still in production.
 O Bag's watch packaging takes inspiration from the tin can, a cylindrical tin with a ring pull.

-O clock developed into a series with the Tone on Tone range consisting of 21 watch face colours to mix and match with 21 straps making a total of 441 possible combinations with Tone on Tone.
+O clock developed into a series with the Tone-on-Tone range consisting of 21 watch face colors to mix and match with 21 straps making a total of 441 possible combinations with Tone on Tone.
 Other O clock ranges include Camouflage, 80’ clock, Disney, Gold & Silver, Mirror, Numbers, Flower Power and Safari.